s2005/zsh-history/src/zsh-history/NOTES.md

-This feature configures persistent Zsh history.
+# This feature configures persistent Zsh history

 It ensures that Zsh history is saved to a mounted volume (`/commandhistory/.zsh_history`) and shared across terminal sessions.